Programs for All

 The Gila Valley Library’s Clay Play was held at the Community Center July 24th, with 16 children in attendance, ages 4 to 11.

 Artist Kathryn Allen provided instruction for students on the attributes of clay and molding clay into masks.
 Kathryn Allen took the children’s creations (shown in photo), fired them in a kiln, and returned them to the director of the library.
-They will be given back to the children for painting.
+They were given back to the children for painting.

 STEAM Camps for Children